facebookarchive/witd/README.md

 ```bash
 ./raspbuild pi@192.168.1.54
 ```
 where `pi` is a user on the Raspberry Pi and 192.168.1.54 is the IP of the Raspberry Pi.
+The script will mount the /usr/lib/arm-linux-gnueabihf and /lib/arm-linux-gnueabihf folders of your Raspberry Pi at the same locations on your Debian host, so you need to:
-You need read access to /usr/lib/arm-linux-gnueabihf and /lib/arm-linux-gnueabihf on the Raspberry Pi (which is the case for the default user on Raspbian).
-You may be prompted for your Debian and/or Raspberry Pi password.
+* have read access to /usr/lib/arm-linux-gnueabihf and /lib/arm-linux-gnueabihf on the Raspberry Pi (which is the case for the default user on Raspbian)
+* be able to sudo on the Debian host
+* make sure you don't already have a /usr/lib/arm-linux-gnueabihf or /lib/arm-linux-gnueabihf on your Debian host

 The resulting executable should be in `target/arm-unknown-linux-gnueabihf/witd`.